cabouman/cython_sandbox/README.md

 This will create and activate a conda environment named ``cython_sandbox`` with the required dependencies.
 Before running the code, this ``cython_sandbox`` conda environment should always be activated.

-**1. Download and Compile Cython Code**
+**2. Download and Compile Cython Code**

 You will next need to download and compile the repository.
-Do to this, download the repository by typing the following command into the terminal.
+To do this, download the repository by typing the following command into the terminal.

 ``git clone https://github.com/cabouman/cython_sandbox.git``